MassimoValle/ing-sw-2020-valle-sangeniti-refaie/README.md

 ### Documentation

-The follow documentation contains documents and charts used for the design of the game.
+The following documentation contains documents and charts used for the design of the game.

 #### UML